-What are electric scooters made of? (parts, materials, electronics)
+What are electric scooters made of?

 materials from which electric scooters are made of, including aluminum, steel, and carbon fiber

-In large part, the materials used (and their quality) will depend on the overall scooter quality and the reputation of the manufacturer.
 Read on to find out how to recognize a well-built electric scooter, and a low-quality one.

 Electric scooter parts